Towards a Multimodal Charging Network: Joint Planning of Charging Stations and Battery Swapping Stations for Electrified Ride-Hailing Fleets: Introduction

-\item We propose a multi-stage charging network expansion model to depict the coupled infrastructure planning and operational decisions in a ride-hailing network over the planing horizon.
-This model incorporates fundamental elements, such as demand elasticity, passenger waiting time, charging and swapping waiting times, and their dependence on fleet status and charging infrastructure.
-The stationary charging demand is analytically derived given passenger demand patterns and vehicle flows, and the congestion at both types of facilities is captured by a queuing-theoretic model.
-Overall, the network expansion problem is formulated as a nonconvex optimization problem over multiple stages.
+\item We propose a multi-stage charging network expansion model to capture the coupled infrastructure planning and operational decisions in a ride-hailing network.
+This model integrates fundamental elements, including demand elasticity, drivers' charging behavior, charging and swapping waiting times, and their dependence on fleet status and charging infrastructure.
+Specifically, the stationary charging demand is analytically derived given passenger demand patterns and vehicle flows.
+The congestion at different facilities is captured by queuing-theoretic models, and drivers' decisions on charging location and mode are characterized by a spatial charging equilibrium model.

-\item We establish a tight upper bound for the joint deployment problem despite its nonconvexity.
-Through model relaxation and transformation, we develop a reformulation that is decomposable in both spatial and temporal dimensions, enabling us to solve the reformulation by separately solving multiple small-scale subproblems.
-We further leverage the special problem structure to show that each nonconvex subproblem can be optimally solved.
-Solutions to subproblems offer a theoretical upper bound that can be used to evaluate the global optimality of the derived solution to the original problem.

-\item We verify the effectiveness of joint deployment with realistic case studies for Manhattan and provide insights to advise infrastructure planning.
-We find that joint deployment outperforms solely deploying charging stations in maximizing profit and enhancing fleet utilization.
-The long-run profit improvement can be more than 10\%.
-The two facilities complement each other during the expansion of charging networks: the platform prioritizes building charging stations at the early stage to quickly electrify the fleet and then starts building battery swapping stations to promote fleet utilization.
-We show that where to initiate the deployment of battery swapping stations depends on passenger demand and the budget for charging infrastructure.